catseye/SixtyPical/README.markdown

 For 0.6:

-*   routines shouldn't need to be listed as inputs.
 *   A more involved demo for the C64 — one that sets up an interrupt.

 For 0.7:

+*   always analyze before executing or compiling, unless told not to
 *   `word` type.
 *   `word table` type.
 *   `trash` instruction.